earchibong/devops_projects/CI_CD.md

 ### Phase 2 – Integrate Artifactory repository with Jenkins
 - Create a dummy Jenkinsfile in the `php-todo` repository
+- ensure mysql is installed on `php-todo`: `sudo yum install mysql`
+- change bind address to `0.0.0.0`: `sudo vi /etc/mysql/mysql.conf.d/mysqld.cnf`
-- Using Blue Ocean, create a multibranch Jenkins pipeline
+- Using Blue Ocean, create a multibranch Jenkins pipeline : `jenkins dashboard -> blue ocean -> new pipeline`
+  - store code: `github`
+  - organisation: select your project account
+  - repository: `php-todo`

 - On the database server, create database and user:
   - go to `ansible-config-mgt/roles/msql/defaults/main.yml`
   - under `database` and `users` create a new database and user with the following: